zemation/cloud-master-io-library/cloud-services/google-cloud-platform/gcp-certifications/associate-cloud-engineer/section-3/google-associate-cloud-engineer-3-3.md

 Google Cloud Run is a fully managed serverless platform for deploying and scaling containerized applications.
 It allows developers to run stateless HTTP containers on a fully managed environment that automatically scales depending on the incoming traffic.
 Cloud Run is built on top of the Knative open-source project and provides an easy way to deploy containerized applications without worrying about server management, scaling, or infrastructure.
 It supports multiple programming languages, including Python, Java, Node.js, Go, Ruby, and .NET.
 Additionally, Cloud Run integrates with other Google Cloud Platform services such as Cloud Build, Container Registry, and Cloud Monitoring.

+Here are some best practices for using Cloud Run on Google Cloud Platform:
+- Use environment variables for configuration: Use environment variables to configure your application settings such as API keys, database credentials, and other configuration parameters.
+This will help you separate configuration from code, making it easier to manage and modify your application settings without changing your code.
+- Optimize container images: Optimize your container images to reduce their size and start-up time.
+This will help your application start faster, reduce your costs, and improve the user experience.
+- Use HTTPS: Use HTTPS to secure your application traffic.
+You can use Google-managed SSL certificates to provide encryption for your traffic.
+- Monitor your application: Use Cloud Monitoring to monitor your application's performance, availability, and health.
+You can create custom metrics and alerts to track specific aspects of your application.
+- Use auto-scaling: Use auto-scaling to automatically scale your application based on traffic.
+This will help you avoid over-provisioning, reduce your costs, and ensure high availability.
+- Test and debug your application: Test your application thoroughly and debug any issues before deploying to production.
+You can use Cloud Debugger to debug your application in production without stopping it.
+- Use versioning: Use versioning to manage changes to your application.
+This will help you keep track of different versions of your application and roll back to previous versions if necessary.
+- Backup and restore: Backup and restore your application data regularly to ensure data integrity and availability.
+You can use Cloud Storage to store your application data and create backups of your data.

 To deploy an application and update scaling configuration, versions, and traffic splitting in Google Cloud Run, you can follow these steps: